JRCSTU/CO2MPAS-TA/doc/glossary.rst

         It is defined in section 3 of Annex I of Regulation (EC) No 692/2008.

     ``bifuel``
-        vehicle with multifuel engines, capable of running on two fuels.
+        a vehicle with multifuel engines, capable of running on two fuels.

     ``incomplete``
-        a vehicle which must undergo at least one further stage of completion before it can be considered a completed.
+        a vehicle that must undergo at least one further stage of completion before it can be considered complete.

     ``atct_family_correction_factor``
         family correction factor used to correct for representative regional